goislimat/docker-n-node/README.md

 When you bring the container up, the ports and volumes are mapped, and the `npm start` command is executed.

-And when you want to test running
+And when you want to test, running

 ```bash
 docker-compose run web test
 ```

-another container is booted runing the test inside it.
-And if you have any other proccess that you wanted to bem automated, you should be able to do it only by adding it into the `case "$COMMAND"` statement.
+another container is booted executing the test inside it.
+And if you have any other proccess that you wanted to automate, you should be able just by adding it into the `case "$COMMAND"` statement.
 As a bonus, you are also able to run any non automated command because of the default (`*)`) statement of this `case`.